 Visiting the observatory

-The observatory is generally only open when an event is being run, details of which can be found on our events page.
-At other times members of the public are welcome to walk up and roam around the observatory building during the daytime.
-Our events usually run in the evenings and on occasion during the summer months in the daytime for families, which are loads of fun too.
+The observatory is only open when an event is being run, details of which can be found on our events page.
+At other times members of the public are welcome to walk up and roam around the outside of the observatory building during the daytime.
+Our events usually run in the late afternoons and evenings and on occasion during the summer months in the daytime for families, which are loads of fun too.

 When events are taking place the observatory is only accessible to those who have booked in advance, numbers are limited due to health and safety and enable us to give our guests ample time at the telescopes.
 Our expert astronomers will be on hand to show you how our telescopes work and how you can best view through them, no previous experience is required!
 For specialist event evenings such as astro-photography nights you are welcome to bring along your own equipment and use this at the observatory, we’d be happy to offer you our help and guidance.